gcharot/Zabbix/zjstat/README.md

 ## I need more memory stats

-Heap and PermGen are not enough ?
+Heap and Off-Heap are not enough ?
 No problem, you can easily add you own stat with minimal knowledge in python !

 zjstat gathers memory values from the jstat command, each time you request memory stats a python dictionary is created with the values return by :
 ```